Videos of emaciated Israeli hostages in Gaza increase pressure on Netanyahu for a ceasefire

 The videos led tens of thousands of Israelis to take to the streets on Saturday night and demand a ceasefire deal, in one of the largest turnouts for the weekly protests in recent months.

 Braslavski said his son, who was working as a security guard at a music festival in southern Israel during the Oct.
-7, 2023 Hamas attack, is usually a strong, happy-go-lucky kid.
+7, 2023 Hamas attack that triggered the war, is usually a strong, happy-go-lucky kid.
 The video released last week, in which his son sobs and begs for his life, is the first time he’s seen his son cry.

 Warnings of famine in Gaza

-The videos were released as warnings about famine among Palestinians are growing in Gaza.
-Images of starving Palestinians have drawn international condemnation of Israeli policies limiting aid deliveries into the territory.
+The videos were released as international experts say a “worst-case scenario of famine” is unfolding in the coastal territory, where Israel's offensive has killed tens of thousands of Palestinians and made it nearly impossible to safely deliver food and other humanitarian aid.
+Images of starving Palestinians have drawn international condemnation of Israel's conduct.

 Families of the hostages fear that the lack of food threatens the remaining hostages, too.
-Fewer than half of the 50 hostages are believed to be alive.
+Fewer than half of the 50 remaining hostages are believed to be alive, the rest either killed during the October 2023 attack or while in captivity.

 Netanyahu said he was shocked by the images of the two hostages and met with the Red Cross to ask that it bring hostages food and medicine — access that the organization says has never been granted by Hamas.

-Note: A previous version of this story corrected the spelling to Braslavski. ___